Thiruttu VCD: Production

 Comedian Kadhal Sukumar began his career as a director in late 2012 through the production of Thirukkural, but the film was later shelved after a few schedules.
 His first release was consequently Thiruttu VCD featuring himself in a key role.
 The film began production in 2014 and a press meet was held in September 2014.
 The film is named after the three lead characters — who are portrayed by producer Prabha (Vinod), director Kadhal Sukumar (Chinna) and Mano (Dilli).
 Actress Sakshi Agarwal was supposed to make her Tamil film debut as a lead actress through the project, but production delays meant that her other films released first.
-The film also marked a rare comeback appearance for actor Senthil.

 Release

 The film subsequently had a low key release on 24 September 2015 and went unnoticed at the box office.
-A reviewer from the New Indian Express gave the film a negative review, adding "unfortunately neither the action works nor the humour".
+A reviewer from The New Indian Express gave the film a negative review, adding "unfortunately neither the action works nor the humour".
 In contrast, a reviewer from the Tamil film portal IFlicks stated "though, the plot seems to be simple, the lead artists have performed realistically and the screenplay is commendable".
 The film did not perform well commercially.